'To The Moon' Vs. 'Coronavirus Crash II' Vs. 'Armageddon'

 Smart investors like you will control your emotions and think about what has real value in the intermediate and long terms.
 You will adjust your asset allocation based on what the stock market gives you in the short term and turn it into better performance for the long term.

-Right now the stock market is giving two very clear signals: A short-term signal that most people are not aware of and an intermediate term signal people ignore regularly.
+Right now the stock market is giving two very clear signals: A short-term signal that most people are not aware of and an intermediate-term signal people ignore regularly.
 Today we will talk about those signals in the context of different stock market outcomes over different time frames.

 Too The Moon